Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Results

-Last, Figure~\ref{fig:perf_gvt4} exhibits the BF16 GEMM performance for the arm-optimized ACL library (via the oneDNN frontend) and SFC-CA GEMM on GVT4.
-SFC-CA GEMM outperforms ACL by 1.4$\times$ (geometric mean speedup) and tracks the roofline closely (typically within 5\% of the tight roofline).
-We note here that our roofline is derived by benchmarking the LIBXSMM BRGEMM in order to extract the $\gamma$ model parameter (see Section~\ref{subsec:sfc_perf_model}).
-However, for some cases the ACL GEMM microkernel is outperforming the corresponding one in LIBXSMM and as a result the eventual ACL performance is slightly higher than the roofline.
-Our hypothesis is that ACL formats the $B$ matrix in a layout that favors the BFMMLA instruction (it requires $B$ matrix to be transposed) and therefore achieves higher throughput, whereas the LIBXSMM microkernel transposes the $B$ matrix on the fly, incurring some performance penalty in the single-core BRGEMM microkernel.
+Figure~\ref{fig:perf_combined}-Top illustrates the BF16 GEMM performance for oneDNN and SFC-CA GEMM on GNR.
+We observe that SFC-CA GEMM outperforms oneDNN up to 5.5$\times$ with WHM performance of 74 TFLOPS vs 41 TFLOPS for oneDNN (1.8$\times$ speedup) and tracks the roofline closely (within 5-25\% of the roofline for shapes with larger operational intensity).
+Figure~\ref{fig:perf_combined}-Middle exhibits the BF16 GEMM performance on ZEN5.
+SFC-CA GEMM outperforms oneDNN up to 1.7$\times$ with WHM performance of 27.7 vs 24 TFLOPS for oneDNN (1.15$\times$ speedup) and typically is within 5-10\% of the roofline.
+Last, Figure~\ref{fig:perf_combined}-Bottom exhibits the BF16 GEMM performance for the arm-optimized ACL library (via the oneDNN frontend) and SFC-CA GEMM on GVT4.
+SFC-CA GEMM outperforms ACL up to 2.5$\times$ (both achieve WHM of 13.7 TFLOPS) and is within 5\% of the roofline.
+When considering only the first 64 experiments that exhibit lower arithmetic intensity, SFC-CA GEMM shows WHM of 13 TFLOPS vs 10.6 TFLOPS for ACL (1.23$\times$ speedup).
+Our roofline is derived by benchmarking the LIBXSMM BRGEMM in order to extract the $\gamma$ model parameter (see Section~\ref{subsec:sfc_perf_model}).
+However, for some cases the ACL GEMM microkernel is outperforming the one in LIBXSMM, thus the eventual ACL performance is slightly higher than the roofline.
+Our hypothesis is that ACL formats the $B$ matrix in a layout favoring the BFMMLA instruction (i.e.\ transposed $B$ matrix) and therefore achieves higher throughput.
+LIBXSMM transposes the $B$ matrix on the fly, incurring some performance penalty in the BRGEMM.
+In general, we observe that wherever GEMM performance is sensitive to optimal data movement (e.g.\ platforms with high compute peak via AMX) then SFC-CA GEMM shows even larger benefits over oneDNN.

-All in all, we conclude that the SFC-CA GEMM Algorithm outperforms the vendor-optimized libraries across the board, in a platform-portable way.
-Note that the Listing~\ref{lst:gemm} does \emph{not} include any platform-specific tuning knobs pertaining to the number of cores, memory hierarchy, cache-sizes etc.